 Demand for Native English Speakers

 Even the best jobs for Russian citizens require advanced knowledge of English.
-Russian lawyers and business consultants typically speak English quite well, but they will never write at the level of a native English speaker.
+Russian lawyers and business consultants typically speak English quite well, but they will never write at a native English speaker level.
 This is an opportunity for anyone who knows a bit about international business.
 Look for a job as an English editor in Moscow, for example.

 The most popular job in Russia for expats is by far an English teacher.
-The demand is so high and the supply so low that if you have a college degree, you can usually find something that pays decently well without any experience.
+The demand is so high and the supply so low that you can usually find something that pays decently well without any experience if you have a college degree.
 Check out our guide to working as an English teacher in Russia for more information.

 Easy Work Permit and Work Visa Regulations

-Few people know this, but Russia has one of the easiest set of laws regarding work permits and work visas.
-This is partly due to the drastic devaluation of the ruble after 2014, but it remains the case today.
+Few people know this, but Russia has one of the easiest sets of laws regarding work permits and work visas.
+This is partly due to the ruble’s drastic devaluation after 2014, but it remains the case today.

 First, don’t worry about the invitation, this is very easy for a Russian employer to provide.
 Once they have decided to offer you a job, it is simply a formality.

-Russia has two different types of work permits and which one you receive depends on your salary.
-In Russia, if you are paid more than 2 million rubles ($26,000) per year, you will be granted a highly qualified specialist visa.
+Russia has two different types of work permits, and which one you receive depends on your salary.
+If you are paid more than 2 million rubles ($26,000) per year in Russia, you will be granted a highly qualified specialist visa.
 A highly qualified specialist visa is different from a regular Russian work visa in a few key ways.